History of Aston Martin in Timeline

 October 2018: Initial public offering on the London Stock Exchange

-On 3 October 2018, Aston Martin had an initial public offering on the London Stock Exchange.
+On 3 October 2018, Aston Martin Lagonda Global Holdings plc had an initial public offering on the London Stock Exchange.

-June 2019: Opening of the new factory in St Athan
+June 2019: Opening of new factory in St Athan

-In June 2019, the company opened its new factory in St Athan for the production of its first-ever SUV the DBX.
+In June 2019, Aston Martin opened its new factory in St Athan for the production of its first-ever SUV, the DBX.

 December 2019: Official opening of St Athan factory

-January 2020: Racing Point F1 Team to Be Rebranded as Aston Martin
+January 2020: Racing Point Rebrands as Aston Martin

-In January 2020, it was announced that the Racing Point F1 Team would be rebranded as Aston Martin for the 2021 season, due to a funding investment led by Racing Point owner Lawrence Stroll.
+In January 2020, it was announced that the Racing Point F1 Team would be rebranded as Aston Martin for the 2021 season, due to a funding investment led by Lawrence Stroll.

-January 2020: Lawrence Stroll leads consortium to invest in Aston Martin
+January 2020: Lawrence Stroll leads consortium investing in Aston Martin

-On 31 January 2020, it was announced that Canadian billionaire Lawrence Stroll was leading a consortium, Yew Tree Overseas Limited, who will pay £182 million in return for 16.7% stake in the company.
+On 31 January 2020, it was announced that Lawrence Stroll was leading a consortium, Yew Tree Overseas Limited, who will pay £182 million in return for a 16.7% stake in Aston Martin.

 March 2020: Stroll increases stake in Aston Martin

-In March 2020, Stroll increased his stake in Aston Martin to 25%.
+In March 2020, Lawrence Stroll increased his stake in Aston Martin to 25%.

 May 2020: Andy Palmer Steps Down as CEO

-On May 26, 2020, Aston Martin announced that Andy Palmer had stepped down as CEO, to be succeeded by Tobias Moers of Mercedes-AMG starting August 1, with Keith Stanton as interim chief operating officer.
+On May 2020, Aston Martin announced that Andy Palmer had stepped down as CEO.
+Tobias Moers of Mercedes-AMG would succeed him starting August 1, with Keith Stanton as interim chief operating officer.

-In June 2020, Aston Martin announced the reduction of 500 jobs resulting from poor sales attributed to the COVID-19 pandemic lockdown.
+In June 2020, Aston Martin announced that it cut 500 jobs as a result of poor sales due to the COVID-19 pandemic lockdown.

-October 2020: Mercedes increases its holding in Aston Martin
+October 2020: Mercedes increases stake in Aston Martin

 2020: Full production begins at St Athan

-In the second quarter of 2020, full production will begin at the St Athan factory, employing around 600 people, rising to 750 at peak production.
+In the second quarter of 2020, full production was planned to begin at the factory in St Athan, employing around 600 people, rising to 750 at peak production.

 March 2021: Plans for Electric Vehicles by 2025

-In March 2021, executive chairman Lawrence Stroll announced Aston Martin's plans to develop electric vehicles by 2025.
+In March 2021, executive chairman Lawrence Stroll stated that the company plans on building electric vehicles by 2025.

 March 2021: Unveiling of Aston Martin AMR21

-In March 2021, the Aston Martin AMR21 was unveiled as Aston Martin's first Formula One car after a 61-year absence from the sport, featuring a modern iteration of British racing green.
+In March 2021, the Aston Martin AMR21 was unveiled as Aston Martin's first Formula One car after a 61-year absence from the sport.

-In May 2022, Aston Martin appointed 76-year-old Amedeo Felisa as the new chief executive officer, replacing Tobias Moers, and Roberto Fedeli was announced as the new chief technical officer.
+In May 2022, Aston Martin named 76-year-old Amedeo Felisa as the new chief executive officer, replacing Tobias Moers.
+Roberto Fedeli was also announced as the new chief technical officer.

-July 2022: Saudi PIF Takes Stake in Aston Martin
+July 2022: Saudi Arabia's PIF Invests in Aston Martin

-In July 2022, Saudi Arabia's Public Investment Fund (PIF) invested in Aston Martin through a £78 million equity placement and a £575 million rights issue, gaining two board seats and a 16.7% stake after the rights issue.
+In July 2022, Saudi Arabia's Public Investment Fund (PIF) took a stake in Aston Martin through a £78 million equity placing and a £575 million rights issue, gaining two board seats and a 16.7% stake after the rights issue.

 September 2022: Geely Acquires Stake in Aston Martin